pjloveshiphop/terraform-from-scratch/README.md

-# terraform-practice
+# terraform-from-scratch
-repo for enhancement of terraform
+this repo is to enhance and get familiar with Terraform